Test-driven development: Keep the unit small

 Advanced practices of test-driven development can lead to acceptance test–driven development (ATDD) and specification by example where the criteria specified by the customer are automated into acceptance tests, which then drive the traditional unit test-driven development (UTDD) process.
 This process ensures the customer has an automated mechanism to decide whether the software meets their requirements.
 With ATDD, the development team now has a specific target to satisfy – the acceptance tests – which keeps them continuously focused on what the customer really wants from each user story.

 Best practices

+The best practices of test-driven development are:

 Test structure

 Effective layout of a test case ensures all required actions are completed, improves the readability of the test case, and smooths the flow of execution.
 Consistent structure helps in building a self-documenting test case.
 A commonly applied structure for test cases has (1) setup, (2) execution, (3) validation, and (4) cleanup.